High-order regularization dealing with ill-conditioned robot localization problems: Simulations and Experiments

+The anchors for all simulations are located at (0, 0, 0), (6, 0, 0), (0, 5, 0), (3.5, 3, 0), and (3, 2.5, 0.5).
 We first create a 3D scenario for random point localization to show the performance of the proposed high-order method.
 In these simulations, we create 1000 points randomly representing the robot positions.
-We add zero mean random noise with $\sigma ^2 = 0.1 m$ to each distance measurement according to the results in \cite{jimenez2016comparing}, and then each entry of $b$ is with random noise.
-For this 3D localization problem, the results shown in Table \ref{tab:hr_results}, Table \ref{tab:unbias_hr_results} and Fig. \ref{new-TR_Ri-optimal_k1_unbias-j200_point} indicate that the performance of the proposed HR method is significantly spurior than the LS method, the TR method, and Fuhry's Tikhonov regularization (FTR) method with the optimal regular parameter (OFTR), which is provided by the equation \eqref{miu2_k0}.
+We add zero mean random noise with $\sigma = 0.1 m$ to each distance measurement according to the results in \cite{jimenez2016comparing}, and then each entry of $b$ is with random noise.
+For this 3D localization problem, the results shown in Table \ref{tab:hr_results}, Table \ref{tab:unbias_hr_results} and Fig. \ref{new-TR_Ri-optimal_k1_unbias-j200_point} indicate that in terms of RMSE, the performance of the proposed HR method is significantly superior to the LS method, the TR method, and Fuhry's Tikhonov regularization (FTR) method with the optimal regularization parameter (OFTR), which is provided by the equation \eqref{miu2_k0}.

 In Table \ref{tab:hr_results}, the TR method is with the regularization matrix $R = \mu ^2 I$, the HR method with the same regularization matrix and an adjustment parameter $\omega = \lambda_{min}$ is denoted as HR$_{\omega}$, and the HR method with only changing the smallest eigenvalue of $A^TA$ with $\lambda_{R,n}=\lambda_{n-1}$ is denoted as HR$_\lambda$.
-From Table \ref{tab:hr_results}, the adjustment parameter and the relaxation of the regularization matrix help to improve the behavior of regularization.
-It can be known from the simulation results of Fig. \ref{new-TR_Ri-optimal_k1_unbias-j200_point} and Table \ref{tab:unbias_hr_results} that the high-order regularization method is superior to the OFTR method, which is the special case of HR method for $k=0$, indicating the order $k$ of regularization benefits the overall behaviors of regularization.
-The estimation error in $z$ dimension also shows that the high-order regularization method with the proposed a priori criterion finds a balance between modifying the small eigenvalues and keeping the information of the dimension with respect to the smallest eigenvalue as its performance in the $z$ dimension is improved.
+From Table \ref{tab:hr_results}, the adjustment parameter and the restructure of the regularization matrix help to improve the behavior of regularization.
+It is known from the simulation results of Fig. \ref{new-TR_Ri-optimal_k1_unbias-j200_point} and Table \ref{tab:unbias_hr_results} that the high-order regularization method is superior to the OFTR method, which is the special case of the HR method for $k=0$, indicating the order $k$ of regularization benefits the overall behaviors of regularization.
+The estimation error in $z$ dimension also shows that the high-order regularization method with the proposed \emph{a priori} criterion finds a balance between modifying the small eigenvalues and keeping the information of the dimension with respect to the smallest eigenvalue as its performance in the $z$ dimension is improved.